free-drones/drone_interactive_map/src/back-end/README.md

  To support Eventlet as a productions server a new method might be needed to transfer messages that originate from back-end to front-end.
 Currently only one type of message originates from back-end (message: notifes front-end when a new picture is received from RDS).
 The message is transmitted in the file `/IMM/threads/thread_gui_pub.py` and sent using the function `send_to_gui()`.
 The message and new pictures from RDS originates from `/IMM/threads/thread_rds_sub.py`, the message is created in the function `notify_gui()`.

- ###### Why is a new method for tranfer messages needed?
+ ###### Why is a new method for transfer messages needed?
- Emit is not working as inteded when used in a separate thread when using Eventlet and Flask-SocketIO.
+ Emit is not working as intended when used in a separate thread when using Eventlet and Flask-SocketIO.
 Calling emit in that situation will block Flask-SocketIO completely.

  ###### Possible solutions